Get your Voicemail Greeting Right

 At AccessDirect, we always offer to professionally record our customer’s hosted phone system voicemail greeting.
 Interestingly, our customers often value the “sound” and the image it gives their company as much as they do the features of our Virtual PBX system.

 Most small business owners don’t want to use their own voice and aren’t quite sure what to say.
-We enjoy helping our customers write a script and record their outgoing business IVR greeting as part of our service.
+We enjoy helping our customers write a business voicemail script and record their outgoing business IVR greeting as part of our service.
 We know the importance of a good first impression and what better way to do that than when a customer calls your company for the first time!

 A Professional Voicemail Greeting Takes your Business to the Next Level

 Now that you’ve had an opportunity to hear a variety of great business voicemail greeting samples, you know that help is available to get just the sound and image you’re looking for.
-Whether you use your own voice, your staff or hire professional talent, these tips and examples should guide you to a successful script with clear, concise and engaging call options.
+Whether you use your own voice, your staff or hire professional talent, these tips and examples should guide you to a successful business voicemail script with clear, concise and engaging call options.

 Since 1997, AccessDirect has been providing affordable Virtual PBX phone systems from our offices in Kansas City to businesses of all sizes across the country.
-Exceptional live customer service and cloud-hosted phone systems with multiple extensions, call routing, voicemail, fax and a professional voicemail greeting allow you to connect with your customers, no matter where you are.
+Exceptional live customer service and cloud-hosted phone systems with multiple extensions, call routing, voicemail, fax and a professional business voicemail greeting allow you to connect with your customers, no matter where you are.
 AccessDirect helps small businesses meet the communications needs of an increasingly virtual world.

 Media Contact John Kinskey, President 913-599-6500 ext.
 14 email@example.com